 I provide coaching sessions via Zoom from wherever you are in the world.
 Each session lasts 60 minutes and normally costs $350 per session.

-I always recommend a minimum of six sessions, to give yourself time to fully work on the issues you want to address.
-For this reason I offer the initial six sessions at the price of $300 each.
-Also, in order to assess your current parenting style, it is included in the six-session package cost the price of the EQi-2.0 Assessment, which ordinarily costs $200.
+I always recommend a minimum of twelve sessions, to give yourself time to fully work on the issues you want to address.
+For this reason I offer the initial twelve sessions at the price of $300 each.
+Also, in order to assess your current parenting style, it is included in the twelve-session package cost the price of the EQi-2.0 Assessment, which ordinarily costs $200.
 In addition, to get you started I offer 60-minute complimentary introductory session.
 Email your request.

 Is lack of EI knowledge preventing you from getting where you want to be as a parent?
 Don’t hesitate to contact me to ask for more information and to schedule your free introductory coaching session.
 I can hardly wait to support you in discovering your best parenting style and moving into alignment with your own life purpose for the ultimate benefit not only of your children, but also of yourself.